New Client Meetings

 Step 3: VISITS AND CREDIT CARD INFORMATION

 It is our company policy that customers pay for the services by credit card.
 The scheduler would have already explained this to the customer while scheduling the meeting.
-We may do occasional exceptions, but unless you were notified of this exception, we need to have a credit card on file.
+We do not accept checks or cash.
+All payments and scheduling questions need to go thru the office.
+You are there to just love their pets.

-You can either log that info into the system for them, or we can email them a link and they enter their credit card themselves.
+You can also enter their credit card info by clicking Update Card, or you can skip it.
+Then we will email them a link and they enter their credit card themselves.
 We can accommodate them either way!!

 Submit for Scheduling button will take you to list of fields where you enter dates and times when customers need us.
 Log each day they need services.